Jephtha-T/DMS_CW2024/README.md

 LevelOne
 - SpawnItems Method added for all items
 - check if game over now properly transitions to next level when killcount reaches limit
+- Now extends BaseLevel first instead of LevelParent directly (For modularity and reduce code duplication)

 LevelViewLevelTwo
 - Entirely Removed, instead moved to Boss class directly & addition to root done in LevelTwo Class